 And here we go again with yet another curse.
 Yay?

-There’s not a time where Lana Parrilla’s performances aren’t exceptional, and in this week’s episode she made the audience believe in Regina’s goodness more than ever.
-The fear of failing and the bravery of going against Zelena again was reflected on Parrilla’s face astoundingly as she came to the realization of what she’s about to do.
+The fear of failing and the bravery of going against Zelena again were reflected on Parrilla’s face so well as she came to the realization of what she was about to do.
 When Zelena told her it was her destiny to be evil, Parrilla delivered Regina’s lines with such pain in her voice – a kind we’ve not yet seen from her and it’s something that made the scene entirely phenomenal.
-Regina is taking ahold of her destiny because it’s something she wants.
-More than anything in the world, she’s wanted to be loved, by her mother, Henry, the town, and in this moment, she realizes that in order to be worthy of the kind of love she desires, she must take control of her path because it’s what she wants to attain.
+Regina is taking hold of her destiny because it’s something she wants.
+More than anything in the world, she’s wanted to be loved, by her mother, Henry, and the town, and at this moment, she realizes that in order to be worthy of the kind of love she desires, she must take control of her path because it’s what she wants to attain.
 Once again, Parrilla was brilliant in these moments as she allowed the audience to feel all the heartaches that once bound Regina to a life of evil deeds – with her portrayal in that scene, we were reminded of the times she fought to be good enough for her mother, and the heartbreaking terror that once governed her came back to haunt her once more until Robin held her heart in his hand.
 She too was surprised at the sudden birth of light magic, but for the first time in a long time, her heart was held by someone she knew would keep it safe.
-And in that moment, Robin’s faith in her and his broad good spirit allowed her to take control of who she truly wants to be.
+And at that moment, Robin’s faith in her and his broad good spirit allowed her to take control of who she truly wanted to be.